Spousal Support And Alimony Determinations

 During a marriage, both individuals grow accustomed to a certain lifestyle.
 One spouse may spend hours at the office earning the paycheck that supports the family.
-The other spouse may spend days at home taking care of the children, cleaning and fixing meals.
+The other spouse may spend days at home taking care of the children, cleaning the house and fixing meals.
 In this scenario, it is likely that both spouses make sacrifices to support their family.
 One works longer hours, while the other opts out of a career to stay at home.

-Understanding the Factors That Determine Spousal Support
+Understanding The Factors That Determine Spousal Support

 - Length of the marriage